How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 Even with downtime or app restrictions, your child can access iMessage by taking a screenshot and selecting “send.”
 Once they do that, iMessage pops up.

-The best thing you can do is remove iMessage from the “always allowed” list.
+The best option is to remove iMessage from the “always allowed” list.
 Removing it from this list will mean your child cannot access iMessage once they reach app limits or downtime.
 Here’s how to do that:

 - Go to “Screen Time”